 Stone pathways are what you build when you don't want concrete.
 These completely flat, depression-less paths have no seams other than expansion joints, so no weeds grow through.
-If anyone trips on a concrete path, it's their own fault (or an errant crack's fault).
-Concrete powerwashes off with ease.
+Smooth flagstone reduces the chances of tripping and can be power-washed with ease.

 This is flagstone from Iron Mountain Stone:

 Continue to 2 of 8 below.